sudecakmak/Data-Base-Management-Systems/README.md

 6. List any product for which all inventories have a quantity greater than 5.
 The screen output should include product_id, product_name, model_year and list_price.

+# View

+- **View** ->
+> In SQL, a view is a virtual table based on the result-set of an SQL statement.
+A view contains rows and columns, just like a real table.
+The fields in a view are fields from one or more real tables in the database.
+You can add SQL statements and functions to a view and present the data as if the data were coming from one single table.
+A view is created with the CREATE VIEW statement.

+## Project Description

+1. Create the virtual table listing all orders with customer and store information.
+The screen output should include order_id, first_name, last_name and store name.
+2. Construct the virtual table listing the number of all employees under each manager.
+Staff_id, first_name, last_name and number of employees belonging to the MANAGER on the screen output must exist.
+3. The virtual table listing those of the employees who receive less than 100 orders and those whose surnames end with the letter 'l'.
+Staff_id, first_name, last_name and total number of orders received by the EMPLOYEE on the screen output must exist.
+4. Create the virtual table listing the products with a stock amount greater than 5.
+The screen output should include product_id, product_name, model_year and list_price.
+5. Create the virtual table listing any product with a stock quantity less than 5.
+The screen output should include product_id, product_name, model_year and list_price.
+6. Virtual table listing any product with all inventories greater than 5.
+The screen output should include product_id, product_name, model_year and list_price.